KenEucker/seXpress/README.md

 Sexpress can be configured by values in the package.json, a single config.json file in the config/ folder, or a set of files matching [*config.js, *.json] contained within the config/ folder.
 This is accomplished by using the package [clobfig](https://www.npmjs.com/package/clobfig).

 A simple example configuration is below.
-With this configuration, sexpress will serve the index file located in templates/index and provide the data `{ meta: { title: "minimal" } }` upon render. (index.html or index.ejs by default)
+With this configuration, sexpress will serve the index file located in templates/index/ folder and provide the data `{ meta: { title: "minimal" } }` upon render. (index.html or index.ejs by default)
 ```
 {
     "subdomains": {